 The Project Management Body of Knowledge, or PMBOK for short, isn’t so much a methodology as a collection of best practices and guidelines outlined by the Project Management Institute (PMI).

-The book, regularly updated by PMI, breaks down projects into five stages, often referred to as the lifecycle of a project:
+The book, regularly updated by PMI, breaks down projects into the following stages, often referred to as the lifecycle of a project:

 Just about every company and project can benefit from the standardized practices outlined in PMBOK.
 Project managers who pursue the Project Management Professional (PMP) certification will want to be familiar with the material.